 My virus also spread to friends and family (and then later to their friends and families), but quite slowly.
 For example, I would infect someone new only every month or two (just by normal household and social contact).
 That newly infected person would initially come down with the same herpangina-like sore throat symptom, and/or a gastrointestinal upset (gastroenteritis).
-Then, in most cases, they progressed to similar long-term symptoms, though usually not as severe as mine.
-Only around 1 in every 10 individuals seem get the more severe long-term symptoms.
+Then in most cases, they would progress to similar long-term physical and mental symptoms, though usually much milder than mine.
+In fact only around 1 in every 10 individuals seem get the more severe long-term symptoms from this virus.
 In certain people (but not in my case) infection with this virus caused uncharacteristic and irrational outbursts of sustained aggression to appear a few weeks after catching it.
-For most people catching this virus, there seems to be a delay of a few weeks to a month before the first psychological/neurological symptoms first begin to manifest.
+For most people catching this virus, there seems to be a delay of a few weeks to a month before the first psychological and cognitive mental symptoms begin to manifest.

-(As an aside, these psychological symptoms make me wonder whether a virulent virus such as this one may be responsible for the apparent worldwide rise in autism, since its psychological manifestations relate to this condition.
-Certainly, a lot of previously normal people that caught this virus have reported that their “mind is definitely not functioning right”.
-And when this virus hits a whole family, sometimes, as a result of the mental changes, family members can become slightly more emotionally distant from each other, with family relations in general turning to a functional pragmatism.
+(As an aside, these psychological symptoms make me wonder whether a virulent virus such as this one may be responsible for the apparent worldwide rise in autism, since its psychological manifestations are not dissimilar to this condition.
+Certainly a lot of previously normal people who caught this virus have reported that their “mind is definitely not functioning right”.
+And when this virus hits a whole family, as a result of the mental changes it induces, family members can become a little more emotionally distant from each other, with family relations in general turning to a functional pragmatism.
 Some people with this virus start to avoid social contact a little, becoming less interested in other people.
 I noticed within my own mind that I lost the pleasure that normally arises from seeing friends, and from making new friendships.
 I think this loss of the ability to take pleasure in company is one reason this virus makes socializing less appealing.
-A second reason is the huge stress and mental tension this virus can cause, so you find you cannot relax in company.
-And a third reason is that, later on, irritability with people can become a very prominent mental symptom.
-All these factors disincline an individual from social activity.)
+And a second reason is the huge stress and mental tension this virus can cause, so you find you cannot relax in company.)

 The next symptoms I experienced were more and more fatigue and sleepiness (hypersomnia).
 I seemed to fall asleep all the time, even when I was not that tired.
-Perhaps this virus has affected the area of the brain that controls sleep (the hypothalamus).
-As this sleepiness and fatigue progressed, I wondered if my condition could be classed as chronic fatigue syndrome (also called myalgic encephalomyelitis).
+Perhaps this virus affects an area of the brain that regulates sleep (such as the hypothalamus).
+As this sleepiness and fatigue progressed, wondered if this virus was beginning to precipitate chronic fatigue syndrome.
 A large loss of appetite appeared at this point also.

-Four months after first catching this virus, a pins and needles or skin crawling sensation began to appear, first in my legs, but soon spreading to the rest of my body.
+Four months after first catching this virus, a pins and needles or skin crawling sensation began to appear, first in my legs, but soon spreading across my entire body.
 There were constant sharp prickling sensations everywhere, which felt like they were located just beneath my skin.
 The severity of this prickling sensation varied from one day to the next.
-Sometimes the pins and needles would disappear for a week, but always return before long.
 These type of sensations are called paresthesias.
-Also at this stage, I noticed the onset of a very mild loss of sensation and loss of tactile sensitivity in the skin throughout my body.
+Also at this stage, I noticed the onset of a very mild loss of sensation and tactile sensitivity in the skin throughout my body.

-The next set of symptoms to arise were a loss of smell (a condition known as anosmia).
+The next symptom to arise was a severe loss of smell (a condition known as anosmia).
 During some weeks my sense of smell would return a bit, but then the next week it would more or less disappear again.
 (It continued in these up-and-down cycles for two years.
 However, after several years, my olfactory capabilities have slowly improved, but have still not returned to anywhere near their original form.)